dmzza/dmzza/_posts/2014-08-26-why-i-refuse-to-buy-a-car.md

 > George Carlin

 I have two road bikes, one for myself, and another in case a friend wants to ride with me.
-I see a lot of bikes with the sticker "one less car" which I think is bullshit.
+I see a lot of bikes with the sticker "one less car" which never applied to me.
 It assumes that the rider would otherwise require a car to get where she needs to go.
-The reason I ride a bike is because it is more enjoyable than driving, and it is the human body and brain is well suited for it.
+The reason I ride a bike is because it is more enjoyable than driving and the human body and brain is well suited for it.
 Whenever I need to drive a car in the city, I constantly think about how I would rather be biking.
 For me, riding a bike has nothing to do with saving the environment or reducing congestion.
 It is an entirely selfish desire.
 If riding a bike had